lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 to modify the AST (it is not safe and may cause serious problems), and clang CFG does not have information to map the BB branches back to the source code (ref.
 Zhenbo Xu).

+There are two choices to implement InstCov, either add it into the frontend actions of Clang, or make it a stand-alone tool using libclang.
+We choose the later one, since the first option actually integrates InstCov into Clang, and the program must be compiled using Clang, which might have platform-related issues.

 ## Overall workflow